cancellogic/Hoeffding-Integer/README.md

 In this variation of the Dependence calculation, the association is computed with integers by multiplication of the original statistic with n(n-1)(n-2)(n-3)(n-4)(256/30) (n=number of pairs).
 Higher values have stronger relationships- good for detection of useful models in machine learning or for genetic algorithm fitness assessment especially in non-linear situations.

-Min and Max values of the integer form can be computed for a given length of paired comparisions.
+Min and Max values of the integer form can be computed for a given length of paired comparisions - but may not be the real min/max value if you are comparing u8 or yes/no data where the number of allowed states is much less than the number of paired comparisons (statistical analysis rat hole).

 Coded in Rust for generic partially ordinal types (compare {"g","e","n","e","r","i","c","s"} and {3.0,1.0,4.0,1.0,5.0,4.0,3.5,6.1}).
 Yep- directly compare different data types - if they sort they likely can be run through Hoeffding_Integer.